-- Date and Time: Thursday, 6th June 2023 - Duration: 60 minutes - Structure: 6 open questions that - Check whether you have understood the lecture content - we try to cover all major chapters of the lecture: cluster analysis, classification, regression, association analysis, text mining - Require you to describe the ideas behind algorithms and methods - often: How do methods react to special patterns in the data? - Might require you to do some simple calculations for which - you need to know the most relevant formulas - you do not need a calculator - There is no second exam as the course is offered every semester.
+- Date and Time: Thursday, 13th June 2024 - Duration: 60 minutes - Structure: 6 open questions that - Check whether you have understood the content of the lecture - we try to cover all major chapters of the lecture: cluster analysis, classification, regression, association analysis, text mining - Require you to describe the ideas behind algorithms and methods - often: How do methods react to special patterns in the data? - Might require you to do some simple calculations for which - you need to know the most relevant formulas - you do not need a calculator - There is no second exam as the course is offered every semester. - If you fail the exam, you also need to redo the project.
+So better prepare well.